Help for women, children and people with specific needs

 Do not hesitate to seek support.
 There are services available that you may want to access.
 You have the right to receive help and do not have to manage this on your own.

-You can reach UNHCR through its email address: [email protected] or through UNHCR’s helpline numbers:
+You can reach UNHCR through its email address: [email protected] or through UNHCR’s helpline numbers during our working hours (from 8 am until 4 am, Sunday to Thursday), and we will respond as soon as possible:

-All information you share will be treated confidentially and will not be shared with anyone without your consent.
+Anything you tell us will remain private.
+We will not share your information with anyone unless you say it’s okay.
 You have the right to talk with either a female or a male staff from UNHCR.

 In times of hardship, overwhelming thoughts and feelings can affect our day-to-day life to an extent where we might have harmful thoughts.
 Please remember that you are not alone.
 Please contact us if you need help.